hikuley/absence-calculator/README.md

 1. Set up a Python virtual environment if needed
 2. Install all required dependencies including PostgreSQL packages
 3. Start a PostgreSQL container
-4. Create database tables and migrate data from CSV
+4. Create and initialize database tables
 5. Start the backend server
 6. Start the frontend server
 7. Open your browser to http://localhost:8000